-Museum Artifact: Addressograph Print Ribbon Tins, 1920s
+Museum Artifact: Addressograph Print Ribbon Tins, c.
+1920s

 Made by: The Addressograph Company, 915 W. Van Buren St., Chicago, IL [West Loop]

 “If tomorrow morning the Addressograph were set down in your office, any sixteen year-old boy or girl in your employ could readily operate it and by noon be addressing envelopes, cards, statements, payroll forms, anything, everything, at the rate of 1,000 an hour.
 By night he would increase his speed to 2,000 pace, and by the next day would have acquired the average speed of 3,000 addresses an hour without the errors and omissions which are liable in the most careful hand work.” —Addressograph catalog No. 14, c.
 1910

 Though it may have looked like an unwieldy Rube Goldberg contraption, the Addressograph machine was a real turn-of-the-century godsend for America’s under-age office assistants, many of whom—judging by the excerpt above—were literally expected to work morning, noon and night if a company’s label-making needs required it.

 The device, first patented in 1896, was manufactured in Chicago for over 30 years (before production moved to Cleveland), and it went through dozens of iterations and evolutions over that time, spurring numerous related office innovations in the process.